chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 ========================================

 The current resolution strategy for Mason 0.1.0 is the IVRS as described below:
-    1. If multiple bug fixes of a package are present in the project, mason will use the latest bug fix. (ex.
+    1. If multiple bug fixes of a package are present in the package, mason will use the latest bug fix. (ex.
 1.1.0, 1.1.1 --> 1.1.1)
-    2. If multiple minor versions of a package are present in the project, mason will use the latest minor version within the common major version.
+    2. If multiple minor versions of a package are present in the package, mason will use the latest minor version within the common major version.
        (ex.
 1.4.3, 1.7.0 --> 1.7)
     3. If multiple major versions are present, mason will print an error.